Audio recordings and images of Bierebo speakers

 Epi suffered massive depopulation in the 19th century through indentured labour schemes and epidemic disease.
 All inland settlements were eventually abandoned and the whole population of around 4500 currently lives along the island’s flatter coastal plains.
 Bierebo-speaking communities moved eastward and westward from the interior resulting in the present day distribution described above.

-The deposit focuses on the Bonkovio dialect of Bierebo, although some recordings from other dialects are also included.
+The collection focuses on the Bonkovio dialect of Bierebo, although some recordings from other dialects are also included.

 Bierebo, a member of the Oceanic subgroup of the Austronesian family, is spoken on Epi Island in Vanuatu by around 900 speakers.
 Bierebo is genetically related to its neighbouring languages (Lewo, Lamen, Baki and Mkir), and along with languages of the other islands in the region – Paama, Malekula, Pentecost, Ambrym, the Shepherds, and Efate – they comprise a Central Vanuatu subgroup of the Southern Oceanic languages.